-For the past two months, Donald Trump has repeatedly touted a malaria drug called hydroxychloroquine as a potential “game changer” in the fight against coronavirus — much to the distress of health officials.
-While clinical trials into the drug are underway around the world, hydroxychloroquine has not been proven to be an effective coronavirus treatment; in response to Trump’s claims otherwise, the Food and Drug Administration, which has not approved it for coronavirus patients, has had to issue multiple warnings against its unsupervised use.
-Earlier this week, the president sent doctors and experts into yet another tailspin: He said that he, personally, has been taking hydroxychloroquine as a prophylactic.
+For the past two-plus months, Donald Trump has repeatedly touted a malaria drug called hydroxychloroquine as a potential “game changer” in the fight against coronavirus — much to the distress of health officials.
+While clinical trials into the drug are underway around the world, hydroxychloroquine has not been proven to be an effective coronavirus treatment; in response to Trump’s claims otherwise, the Food and Drug Administration, which has not approved it for coronavirus patients, has had to issue multiple urgent warnings against its unsupervised use.
+In mid-May, the president sent doctors and experts into yet another tailspin: He said that he, personally, had been taking hydroxychloroquine as a prophylactic.

 “I have been taking it for about a week and a half now and I’m still here, I’m still here,” Trump said at a meeting of restaurant executives.
 “I’ve heard a lot of good stories [about hydroxychloroquine] and if it’s not good, I’ll tell you right I’m not going to get hurt by it.”

 What are the implications of taking this drug?
 Are any of the clinical studies into its use for coronavirus promising?
 Here’s what we know about hydroxychloroquine:

 Hydroxychloroquine is a prescription medicine that the FDA has approved for the treatment of malaria, as well as autoimmune diseases including lupus and rheumatoid arthritis.
 It has not been approved for treating or preventing COVID-19.
 It is also known under the brand name Plaquenil.

 So … what exactly is its effect on coronavirus?